 Before each legislative biennium, NCACC convenes a Legislative Goals Conference for counties from around the state to come together to participate in voting sessions to finalize legislative goals, which guide NCACC’s advocacy efforts.
 The conference is the final step in a comprehensive process, which gives each county an opportunity to shape NCACC’s legislative agenda.

 Voting Procedures for Legislative Goals Conference

 Every member county appoints a voting delegate to the conference.
 Every county in attendance has 1 vote.
 The voting delegate can be any county official, including non-elected officials, and a county may choose an alternate.
 No proxies are allowed.
 Goals are presented by subject category.
 Upon motion of any voting delegate, a proposal can be set aside for detailed discussion.
-Majority votes are required to approve or alter the proposed goals.
+Two-thirds majority votes are required to approve or alter the proposed goals.